-Effective Relaxation Techniques: How to Relieve Tension, Anxiety, and Stress Naturally
+Quick relaxation techniques for anxiety: How to Relieve Tension, Anxiety, and Stress Naturally

-When you experience a lot of tension, what happens in your body?
-When you are very afraid, what changes occur in your body and mind?
-Think about it.
 During these times, your chest may pound, it may feel like someone is pressing on your head, sometimes your hands or legs tremble, and you feel uneasy.
-At that time, your throat and mouth become dry, and you may feel the need to go to the toilet frequently.
-These symptoms are caused by tension.
-The reason for these symptoms is that our brain has an area called the amygdala.
-When this area is too active, it increases tension, and these symptoms occur.
+At that time, your throat and mouth become dry, and you may need to go to the toilet frequently.

 Relaxed young man sleeping on grass

 Now think about doing your favorite activity, like playing something or watching something on YouTube, very comfortably.
 At this time, your tension is supposed to decrease because you feel so relaxed.
-Your heart rate is normal, your breathing is also normal, and the muscles in your hands and feet are relaxed.
-But when you are tense, the muscles in your hands and feet tighten.
-When you are too relaxed, an area in the front part of your brain called the frontal lobes is active.
+Your heart rate is regular, your breathing is also standard, and the muscles in your hands and feet are comfortable.

 In simple terms, you can think of the area in your brain where tension originates as a red light area, and the area where you feel relaxed as a green light area.
-If the green light shines more, you feel relaxed and comfortable, and if the red light shines more, you feel anxiety and depression.
+If the green light shines more, you feel clam and comfortable, and if the red light shines more, you feel anxiety and depression.

-If you cannot control your tension and anxiety, today we will share something that can help you control it.
-The method we will share today is called relaxation therapy.
+The method we will share today is also called relaxation therapy.
 Through this method, you can gain more power to relax your body.

 This relaxation therapy has three steps: